D-VAL: An automatic functional equivalence validation tool for planning domain models: Preliminaries

+A planning domain model is a tuple $D = (P,O)$, where $P$ is a set of predicates and $O$ is a set of planning operators.
+A planning operator, $o$, is a tuple $\mathit{o = (name(o), Pre(o), Add(o), Del(o))}$ where $name(o) = op\ name(x_1,\hdots, x_k)$, ``$op\ name$'' is a unique operator name and $x_1,\hdots,x_k$ are variable symbols (arguments or parameters) appearing in the operator\textquotesingle s atoms, and $Pre(o), Add(o)$ and $Del(o)$ are sets of ungrounded atoms, specifying preconditions, add effects and delete effects of the operator $o$, respectively.
+The intersection of the precondition and add effects of an operator must be empty.
+The intersection of the add effects and delete effects of an operator must be empty.
+The delete effects of an operator must be a subset of the preconditions of that operator.
+The atoms in operators consist of predicate letters from $P$ that are applied to variables taken only from $x_1,\hdots,x_k$.

 An action is a ground instance of an operator.
-Actions are instantiated from operators by grounding the predicates of the operators, i.e.\ by substituting their variables with objects.
+Actions are instantiated from operators by grounding the atoms of the operators,~i.e. by substituting their variables with objects.
 An action name is the same as the name of the operator from which the action has been instantiated.
-An action\textquotesingle s precondition, positive effect and negative effects are sets of ground predicates.
-Action $a$ is applicable in state $s$ \textbf{iff} $pre(a) \subseteq s$.
-The application of $a$ in $s$ results in the successor state $ \gamma(s,a) = (\mathit{s \setminus eff^{-}(o)) \cup eff^{+}(o)}$ provided that $a$ is applicable in $s$.
+An action\textquotesingle s preconditions, add effects and delete effects are sets of ground atoms.
+Action $a$ is applicable in state $s$ if and only if $Pre(a) \subseteq s$.
+The application of $a$ in $s$ results in the successor state $ \gamma(s,a) = (\mathit{s \setminus Del(a)) \cup Add(a)}$ provided that $a$ is applicable in $s$.